Shooting Stars (Bag Raiders song): 2016 and 2017 revival

 After the death of Harambe the gorilla in May 2016, an animated tribute featuring the song, using clips from Ego's music video for "The Crazy Things We Do", spread on the internet.

 In 2017, the song received greater international attention when the song became a part of a popular internet meme.
 The video that boosted the popularity of the meme was an upload on Reddit titled "Fat man does amazing dive".
 In the meme, the song is usually accompanied with people falling with surreal, spacey backgrounds.
 Chris Stracey, a member of the band, reacted to the meme, saying "At first we were like, ok this is funny I guess, but I didn't really get it so I thought "alright whatever".
 Once I started seeing a common theme though, such as the big guy jumping off the bridge into the river, that was the first one of the more recent stuff that really got me.
 So good!
-That and the Lady Gaga one is so funny" [referring to a mashup with Gaga’s performance during the Super Bowl LI halftime].
+That and the Lady Gaga one is so funny" [referring to a mashup with Gaga's performance during the Super Bowl LI halftime].

 The song and its corresponding meme was later featured in the music video for the Katy Perry and Nicki Minaj song "Swish Swish".

 New York Magazine referred to the meme as the "first big post-Vine meme."
 Meanwhile, Daily Dot compared the meme to Neil Cicierega's 2010 viral video, Brodyquest.

 On 6 December 2017, "Shooting Stars" (along with the popular meme associated within the song) was featured in YouTube Rewind: The Shape of 2017.

-The official music video on YouTube has over 162 million views as of October 2025.